funfair-tech/fun-wallet-docs/docs/guide/information/testing.md

 We also have a QA team who has to sign it off before it goes to live.

-This allows us to be super postive that what we release will never break anything.
+This allows us to be super postive that what we release will not break anything.